 These trees need consistent water

-Native Fringe Trees can get tall: up to 30 feet.
+Native fringe trees are considered medium-sized trees and can grow up to 30 feet.
 However, Fringe Trees are slow growers: 6-10 inches of growth a year is their standard.

 The University of Maryland has a great 3-minute overview of the Fringe Tree in bloom, hosted by an energetic master gardener: